karllhughes/personal-blog-5/_posts/2020-12-08-laravel-forge.markdown

 *   Adding multiple SSH keys to log in as the Forge user

 If you'd like to get $100 in free DigitalOcean credit, [sign up using this link](https://m.do.co/c/888fefc32a01).
 Whether you use Forge or not, DigitalOcean is a reliable and reasonably price web host.

+_Note: This post was first published in 2016, but it was updated in 2020 to reflect Forge's updated pricing and new features._